Type to search

 Option 1

 American social reformer, abolitionist, writer and statesman Frederick Douglass said, “Some know the value of education by having it.
 I knew its value by not having it.”
-Explain ways in which education has directly influenced you and your ability to do good in the world.
-How will you use the curricular flexibility and co-curricular opportunities of the University of Rochester experience to grow and to promote positive change for yourself, your community and the world?
+Explain ways in which your background, educational experience, and opportunities have directly influenced you and your ability to do good in the world.
+What specific moments of growth, lessons learned and resilience in your life have prepared you to promote positive change for your community and the world?

 Option 2

 Dr. Donna Strickland, University of Rochester alum and 2018 Nobel Prize winner in Physics said, “There’s no point in me being anything other than me.”
-The University of Rochester encourages each student to embrace who they are and create their own individual curricular path and experience.
-How will you use the opportunities here to fully be who you are?
-What unique perspectives will you bring to our community?
+The University of Rochester encourages each student to embrace the intersectionality of their identity and create their own individual curricular path and experience.
+What qualities and experiences make you the best version of yourself?
+What unique elements of your background, perspectives, and experiences will you bring to our community?

 Option 3